solter/pyTutorial/README.md

 This does the same thing the interactive console does, except does NOT print a.
 All print statements will write their output to the screen.

+> NOTE:
-You can also run this directly from the terminal without calling python.
+> You can also run this directly from the terminal without calling python,
-But first you have to tell your machine that it is safe to execute this file.
+> But first you have to tell your machine that it is safe to execute this file.
-To enable execution, use the command (look it up via `$ man chmod`)
+> To enable execution, use the command (look it up via `$ man chmod`):
 ```Shell
 $ chmod +x test.py
 ```
+> (This only needs to happen once.
+Afterwards the machine knows it can execute the file.)
-Then execute the file using
+> Then execute the file using
 ```Shell
 $ ./test.py
 ```